Our residency program includes educational and research opportunities that provide a balanced educational experience.

 Rules, Procedures & FAQs

-G1 Skills Week - Each of our main clinical sites sponsors a day of instruction and hands-on practice in foundational orthopaedic skills.
+G1 Skills Week - Each of our main clinical sites sponsors a day of instruction and hands-on practice in foundational orthopedic skills.
 Highlights include simulated wire navigation, fracture reduction with external fixator placement, and microsuturing skills.

 TRIA Anatomy Lab-PGY-2 Residents participate in eight gross anatomy dissection labs at TRIA under chief resident and faculty guidance.